Idhant-6/Idhant-6/README.md

 ## I'm Glad You're Here!

 - 👨‍🎓 A Student Of Class-IX
-- 👀I'm Currently 14 Years Old
+- 👀 I'm Currently 14 Years Old
 - 🔭 I’m currently working on Improving My English Singing Skills
 - 🌱 I’m currently learning Python And Ethical Hacking
 - 👯 I’m looking to collaborate on Any Type Of Project Except Nuclear 😛
-- 💬 Ask me about Python And Web Developemen, Also Ethical Hacking! 🤖
+- 💬 Ask me about Python And Web Developement, Also Ethical Hacking! 🤖
 - 📫 You Can Reach Me Anytime Using My Email:- popstar.idhant@outlook.com or programmer.idhant@gmail.com (If I don't reply within 1-2 days)

 ## 🔧 My Tools